 "...The Tsarevich, only about six or seven, ran across the deck of the ship calling for his dog.
 Behind him was a soldier, who was often seen carrying the young boy at public events he attended, but in front chasing after the Heir was a girl of about twelve, shouting "Alexei!
 Alexei!" in a frantic call.
 At this time the Tsarevich's condition hadn't been made public, but regardless it was unsafe for such a young boy to be running so wildly across a ship, especially since he could fall off the edge and into the waters below.
 This girl was clearly not one of the sisters, being taller then the two youngest but shorter then Olga and Tatiana Nikolaevna.
 Her complexion was also pale unlike the sisters tanned skin which they had developed on their way to Romania to keep the crown prince from ever marrying any of them; a unified front.
 This girl, who I would later find out was Ekaterina Alexeevna, had such a hold on the Heir that once she called out the dangers of running he came to a stop, allowing his nanny and friend to reach him.
 Then the two children began to call for the dog, hoping to lure it over.
 It worked, and the three disappeared back into the ship." - from the diary of a noble witnessing the event in Romania during the Imperial family's visit.

-Also known for her uncanny resemblance to the late film actress and director Mary Pickford, Her Illustriousness the Countess Ekaterina Alexeevna Stepanova was born on the 30th May (O.S)/11th June (N.S) 1899 in Tsarskoe Selo, St. Petersburg, Russian Empire to Elizaveta Feodorovna, born Charlotte Elizabeth Barnes of England, a lady-in-waiting to Empress Alexandra Feodorovna of Russia and Alexei Konstantinovich Stepanov, a Count and a Colonel in Emperor Nicholas II's army.
+Also known for her uncanny resemblance to the late film actress and director Mary Pickford, Her Illustriousness the Countess Ekaterina Alexeevna Stepanova was born on the 30th May (O.S)/11th June (N.S) 1899 in Tsarskoe Selo, St. Petersburg, Russian Empire to Elizaveta Feodorovna, born Charlotte Elizabeth Barnes, an English lady-in-waiting to Empress Alexandra Feodorovna of Russia and Alexei Konstantinovich Stepanov, a Count and a Colonel in Emperor Nicholas II's army.
 Alexandra was one of her godparents.

 During 1904-1914, she regularly accompanied the Romanovs to their holiday destinations while also focusing on her lessons by the only four teachers her father could afford for her.
 Her early start to learning (at the age of six compared to OTMAA's eight) made her academically smarter than her older and younger royal peers, who were developmentally stunted.